 By MICK ROBERTS ©

-THERE was little chance of getting a beer, let alone a room, in Wedderburn’s two pubs when gold fever gripped the sleepy farming township in March 1950.
+THERE was difficulty ordering a beer, let alone booking a room in Wedderburn’s two pubs in March 1950 when gold fever gripped the sleepy Victorian farming community.

-The town’s only two publicans and their staff were too busy sinking their own mining shafts in Wedderburn, 150 miles north-west of Melbourne, to worry about customers.
+The town’s two publicans and their staff were too busy sinking their own mining shafts in the pubs’ yards to worry about customers.

-The rush started in earnest with hundreds of people swamping Wedderburn.
+After the discovery, the rush started in earnest with hundreds of people swamping Wedderburn, located about 214 kilometres north-west of Melbourne.
 Tents popped up all over town and the rooms at the Wedderburn and Royal hotels filled quickly.

 Prospectors came from as far away as Queensland to peg their claims.